jjordaan1976/jjordaan1976/README.md

 - 👋 Hi, I’m @jjordaan1976
-- 👀 I’m interested in C#, Golang, TDD, SOLID, CUPID
+- 👀 I’m interested in C#, TDD, SOLID
-- 🌱 I’m currently learning Golang
-- 📫 How to reach me bloggerj@gmail.com

 <!---
 jjordaan1976/jjordaan1976 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.